nhsconnect/prm-practice-migration-staging/guide/Training.md

 The approach, amount and timing of training widely differs from region to region and can happen throughout the end to end migration process.

-* Some Practices receive training from the delivery partner where they have dedicated trainers
+* Some practices receive training from the delivery partner where they have dedicated trainers

-* Some Practices receive training from the new supplier (The new supplier of the GP Core System)
+* Some practices receive training from the new supplier (The new supplier of the GP Core System)

 ## General recommendations for training